esciencecenter-digital-skills/medical-image-processing/episodes/medical_imaging.md

 ## X-Rays

-Historically, x-rays were the first common form of medical imaging.
 The diagram below should help you visualize how they are produced.
 The signal from an x-ray generator crosses the subject.
 Some tissues attenuate the radiation more than others.
 The signal is captured by an x-ray detector (you can think of this metaphorically like photographic film) on the other side of the subject.

 ![Schematic of x-ray image creation.](fig/x_ray_dia.png){alt='X-ray image creation schematic.'}

 As you can imagine if you only have one view in an X-ray every object in the line of radiation from the generator is superimposed on every object below it.
 Even in the days of film X-rays often two views would be made.
-In the case of chest X-rays these could be a posteroanterior(PA) view and a lateral view.
-In the case of joints the views may be specific, however remember that in each view objects in the same line between the generator and receptor will be superimposed.
+Remember that in each view objects in the same line between the generator and receptor will be superimposed.

 ![Knee series.](fig/knee_gallery.jpeg){alt='Knee series.'}
 *image courtesy of Radiopaedia, author and ID on image*